 Immigration and Customs Enforcement:

 - Convinced Immigration and Customs Enforcement to release client from detention, and obtained a stay of removal for a Salvadoran woman who had been ordered removed by an Immigration Judge in the past so that she could petition for a U visa based on the years of severe domestic abuse she had suffered.
 The U visa was granted and her prior removal proceedings were reopened and terminated.
+She is now a lawful permanent resident of the United States.

 - Convinced Office of Chief Counsel to join in a motion to reopen and terminate proceedings for Turkish scientists who had left the United States during their removal proceedings to pursue their research abroad.
 Reopening and terminating their proceedings enabled them to re-enter the United States without waivers of inadmissibility.